Liverpool left with defensive crisis after Van Dijk and Alisson injuries while Pickford celebrates lottery winner's luck | Goal.com

-Liverpool left with defensive crisis after Van Dijk and Alisson injuries while Pickford celebrates lottery winner's luck
+Liverpool left with defensive nightmare after Van Dijk and Alisson injuries while Pickford celebrates lottery winner's luck

 If Jordan Pickford has any sense, he’ll be doing the lottery this evening.